denliehoo/multi-swap/README.md

 # To do list / Progress:
 ## To do
-- refactor any other code properly
-- deploy to live environment (both smart contract and frontend).
-- -----End Of Phase 1: Swap ETH to Multiple ERC20 tokens-----

 <br />

 - -----Start Of Phase 2: Swap ETH/ERC20 tokens to ETH/ERC20 tokens-----
+- refactor code from Phase 1
 - work on smart contract; possible scenario:
   1. ETH -> ERC20(s) coded previously
   2. ERC20(s) -> ERC20(s)